|Program Coordinator – API Youth & Family Community Support Services (APIYFCSS)

 - Lead in planning and organizing field trips and recreational activities.

-- Provides supervision, trainings, and support to the AYPS team.
+- Provides supervision, trainings, and support to the APIYFCSS and AYPS team.

 - Make appropriate referrals to CYC programs and other agencies.